MamorakaLetsoalo/Bright-coffee-shop-case-study/README.md

 The purpose of this project is to:
 - Support the CEO in understanding **sales performance** across time and product categories.
 - Provide **data-backed recommendations** for improving business operations and product mix.
-- Develop a **reproducible data analysis pipeline** using SQL, Excel, Power BI, and visualization tools.

 ---